 Your plan might also allow for a hardship withdrawal if that's the only way you can make a down payment on your primary residence.
 For example, if your bank won't give you the mortgage if you take out a 403(b) plan loan, you could take out a hardship withdrawal, assuming your plan allows them, to make the down payment.
 However, like loans, your 403(b) plan has the discretion to permit or disallow them, so you might be out of luck.
 Plus, there's no exception to the early withdrawal penalty for a mortgage down payment, so plan to pay.

 IRA Rollover Priority

 If you've left your job and are purchasing a first home, consider rolling up to $10,000 of your 403(b) plan into an IRA first and then taking the distribution.
 Unlike 403(b) plans, IRAs let you take out up to $10,000 for a first home without paying a penalty.
 However, to qualify you can't have owned a home in the last two years.
 If you're married, your spouse also has to qualify.
 Unfortunately, this won't work if you're taking a hardship distribution, because those aren't eligible to be rolled over.

-- Internal Revenue Service: Retirement Plans FAQs regarding Hardship Distributions
+- IRS: Retirement Plans FAQs regarding Hardship Distributions

-- Internal Revenue Service: Retirement Topics - Tax on Early Distributions
+- IRS: Retirement Topics - Exceptions to Tax on Early Distributions

 Mark Kennan is a writer based in the Kansas City area, specializing in personal finance and business topics.
 He has been writing since 2009 and has been published by "Quicken," "TurboTax," and "The Motley Fool."